 The highest Test score by a No. 9.
 After Mohammad Azharuddin put New Zealand in at Eden Park today, it was all going to plan when they were 131 for 7 shortly after lunch.
 Enter Ian Smith to smack a sensational 173 off only 136 balls.
 At the close of the first day New Zealand had careered to 387 for 9.
 Smith's 100 came up off 95 balls, at which point all hell broke loose: 23 balls later he passed 150.
-Young Indian seamer Atul Wassan, who had the temerity to use the helpful early conditions to take four wickets, was slaughtered for 17 off one over and 24 off another, equalling the then Test record.
+Young Indian seamer Atul Wassan, who had the temerity to use the helpful early conditions to take four wickets, was slaughtered for 17 off one over and 24 off another, equalling the Test record for most runs off an over at the time.
 His eventual figures - 16.4-1-108-4 - looked like something from the days of eight-ball overs.

 The day of 68 extras - conceded by West Indies against Pakistan.
 It was ignominy for an esteemed sextet too: the five bowlers were Andy Roberts, Colin Croft, Joel Garner, Maurice Foster and Viv Richards; Deryck Murray was the wicketkeeper who let 40 byes go past.
 For the record, the breakdown was: 29 byes, 11 leg-byes and 28 no-balls.

 Birth of Jack Robertson, the England opener who had the misfortune to be around in the same era as Len Hutton and Cyril Washbrook.
 As a result he only played 11 Tests, but in that time he made two hundreds, six fifties, and averaged 46.
 His second century came against New Zealand at Lord's in 1949, when he replaced the injured Washbrook.
 With Washbrook fit again, Robertson did not play again in the series.
 He continued to plunder runs for Middlesex, though, and in 1949 made 331 not out in a day against Worcestershire.